 Please note that our Group Facilitators can only offer support within the group session.
 Our Group Facilitators are trained to provide a supportive community space.
 They are not trained to identify acute mental health risk or respond in crisis situations.
 If you are feeling like you want to harm yourself, please consider that many people who have attempted or come close to suicide look back with gratitude that they were not successful in acting on their intentions.
 If you are feeling actively suicidal now:

 - Make a deal with yourself that you will not act just yet.

 - Tell someone else how you are feeling or find someone to be with you.

 - If that is not possible right now, phone:

 - NHS non-emergency: 111

 - HOPEline UK: 0800 068 41 41 / text: 0776 209 697

 Research into mental health suggests that broad support networks can help recovery from and management of mental health difficulties.
-The Mind Space MK support group might be part of this picture.
+The Mind Space UK support groups could be part of this picture.
 Your wider support network might include:

 - Friends and family